The Texas Manslaughter law gives police the right to arrest you if they believe you caused someone’s death by doing something reckless.

 (a) A person commits an offense if he recklessly causes the death of an individual.

-A conviction for Manslaughter is punished as a Felony of the Second Degree, with a maximum possible fine under Texas state law of up to $10,000 and prison time of up to 20 years.
-Learn about the differences between grades of felonies and misdemeanors
+A conviction for Manslaughter in Texas is typically punished as a second degree felony, with a maximum possible fine under Texas state law of up to $10,000 and prison time of up to 20 years.
+Learn about the differences between grades of felonies and misdemeanors here.